plone/training/docs/plone_training_config/instructions.md

   "description": "How to install Plone 6 for the training" "property=og:description": "How to install Plone 6 for the training" "property=og:title": ""
-  "keywords": "Installation & Setup of Plone 6 for the training 'Mastering Plone Development'"
+  "keywords": "Installation and Setup of Plone 6 for the training 'Mastering Plone Development'"
 ---

 (instructions-label)=